ManonLef/To-Do-App/resources and notes/notes.md

 ### Extracted to-do's to carry over to next days
 - [x] look into errors upon deleting last project or make sure the first project default is non-deletable
-- [ ] add color/style to current project in project list

 ## 20230331
+- [x] add function to move all checked items to bottom of the list
+  - [x] test lodash sortBy

+## 20230402
+### Carried over tasks:
+- [x] add color/style to current project in project list
 - [ ] create function(s) to edit a task
   - [x] create function to edit checked status of a specific task
+- [ ] function to change task priority
+- [ ] function to change dueDate
+- [ ] add color to task div based on priority

+## future ideas
+- [ ] move deleted items to a trashbin
+- [ ] create a function to filter based on priority
+- [ ] look into date-fns for formatting and manipulating times/dates [here](https://github.com/date-fns/date-fns)
-- [x] add function to move all checked items to bottom of the list
+- [ ] consider option to remove project but move tasks to the inbox
-  - [x] test lodash sortBy
+- [ ] create a function to filter on today's date